 If you offer urgent care, even if you also offer other services, you want to show up when people in your area search for “urgent care.”
 SEO for urgent care should be a top marketing priority.

 People in need of urgent medical services will go to Google to find those services.
 SEO helps your website communicate well with search engines.

-Certainly, SEO for urgent care has a lot in common with any other medical SEO.
+Certainly, SEO for urgent care has a lot in common with any other kind of SEO for doctors.
 But there are some special things about urgent care that will affect your strategy.

 Pick the right keywords

 Hint: “urgent care” is the right keyword.

 Google Trends tells us how often people are searching for specific keywords.
 The blue line in the chart above shows recent searches for “urgent care.”
 The collection of lines way below it on the chart show searches for related terms, such as “emergency care” or “walk-in clinic.”